China promises Pakistan support as Khan tells of 'very difficult' economy

-BEIJING (Reuters) - China promised to support Pakistan’s economy on Friday as new Pakistani Prime Minister Imran Khan told of his country’s “very difficult” economic situation amid a burgeoning financial crisis.
+BEIJING (Reuters) - China promised to support Pakistan’s economy on Friday as new Pakistani Prime Minister Imran Khan spoke of his country’s “very difficult” economic situation amid a burgeoning financial crisis.

-Last month, Pakistan received a $6 billion rescue package from Saudi Arabia, but officials say it is not enough and the country still plans to seek a bailout from the International Monetary Fund (IMF) to avert a balance of payments crisis.
+Pakistan last month received a $6 billion rescue package from Saudi Arabia, but officials say it will still have to seek a bailout from the International Monetary Fund (IMF) to avert a balance of payments crisis.

 It would be Pakistan’s 13th rescue package from the multilateral lender since the late 1980s.

-Meeting Chinese President Xi Jinping in Beijing’s Great Hall of the People, Khan said he’d come to China to learn.
+Meeting Chinese President Xi Jinping in Beijing’s Great Hall of the People, Khan said he had come to China to learn.

 “My party has only been in power for two months.
 Unfortunately we have inherited a very difficult economic situation,” Khan said.